r-rishabh-j/3DEgoACT/README.md

 3. **Fusion:** The 3D geometric token is fused with 2D visual features and proprioception via a Transformer Encoder.

-4. **Action Head:** Standard ACT Transformer Decoder predicts a "chunk" of future actions.
+4. **Action Head:** Standard ACT Transformer Decoder predicts a chunk of future actions.

 ## ⚙️ Environment & Setup